greatcouncil/greatcouncil/_emojis/master_evil.md

 ---
 layout: post
 title: master_evil
-img: master_evil.png
+img: master_evil.gif
 ---
 When you express a really wicked idea.
 _“This crown gives me a feeling of power!
 POWER!
 Forgive me a cruel chuckle, heh-heh-heh..."”_ -- Prince John in _Robin Hood (1973)_